-Fusarium crown and foot rot means death for asparagus.
+Fusarium crown and root rot means death for asparagus.

 Heavy soil, poor drainage, over-harvesting, and insect feeding all work to create the perfect habitat for this ubiquitous fungi.